As a woman, I conceal carry in a Flashbang Bra Holster almost every day. It’s a standard part of my CCW life.

 Your Flashbang holster comes with 3 standard straps: small, medium and large.
 Each strap has various holes.
 I have to change my strap out fairly regularly as different bras I own require different length straps.

-The standard 3 straps that you get free with your Flashbang holster will accommodate a bra up with a gore up to 4 inches.
+The standard 3 straps that you get free will accommodate a bra up with a gore up to 4 inches.
 You can order an XL strap for an additional $3.00 that will accommodate a sports bra up to 5 inches.

 3. There are 3 ways to set up the straps for conceal carry

-To successful conceal the gun, each bra and outfit might require some slight adjustments.
-There are three main conceal carry methods for women with the bra holster, low carry, high carry, and custom carry.
+To successfully conceal the gun, each bra and outfit might require some slight adjustments.
+There are three main conceal carry methods: low carry, high carry, & custom carry.
 Be ready to switch out the strap to find what fits the best for you.
+(I have a small screwdriver that lives in a drawer near my gun safe!)

 4. After you get a feel for it, the draw is quick and easy